 Andrew studied theology in college, and didn’t always plan on becoming a part of his father’s veterinary clinic team.
 When his mother went out of town to visit her sister, she left Andrew in charge of the hospital—that was in 1997, and Andrew has been serving the clinic ever since!
 Over time, as he solved problem after problem and improved workflows all around the hospital, he became the Business Manager.
 Andrew’s hard work was rewarded in 2010, when the hospital achieved accreditation through the American Animal Hospital Association.

-Andrew and his wife, Stephanie, along with their sons Evan, Joseph, and Isaiah, recently moved back to the family farm in Summerville with their fussy cat, Cleo.
-When he isn’t at work or spending quality time with his family, he likes working on his recently launched chicken farm, staying active in his church, and going on missions trips.
+Andrew and his wife, Stephanie, along with their sons Evan, Joseph, and Isaiah, recently moved back to the family farm in Summerville with their fussy cat, Cleo, and their Golden Retriever, Harrison.
+When he isn’t at work or spending quality time with his family, he likes working on his recently launched chicken farm, staying active in his church, and going on mission trips.
 Andrew’s family regularly travels to Costa Rica to serve communities there!

 Amy always loved science and medicine, but knew that she didn’t want to be a nurse in the human healthcare world.
 When she started reading the Merck Veterinary Manual for fun during her high-school years, she started to realize that animal care was her true passion!
 Amy decided to devote herself to professional veterinary care, and she hasn’t looked back since.
 Now, she’s Brookville Veterinary Hospital’s Head Veterinary Technician!